 From premature babies with underdeveloped lungs to adults with emphysema, a wide variety of patients benefit from the work of respiratory therapists.

 These professionals measure lung capacity and consult with physicians to create and implement a treatment plan.
-They get paid well and only have to go to school for two years to become employable.
+They get paid well and only have to obtain a two-year degree to become employable.
 In every state but Alaska respiratory therapists must obtain a state license.

 11. Occupational therapy assistants

-An aging population is also expected to spur job growth for occupational therapy assistants.
-These workers help occupational therapists with exercises and therapies intended to improve a person’s ability to perform daily tasks.
+The nation’s aging population is also expected to continue to spur job growth for occupational therapy assistants.
+These workers help occupational therapists with exercises and therapies intended to improve a patient’s ability to perform daily tasks.

 12. Radiologic technologists